kelsa-pi/unodit/README.md

 Use this library to prepare your python script with dialogs as extension for LibreOffice or embed in document.
 Newcomers would benefit from writing macros with simple dialog boxes for interaction with a user.

-'unodit' main features are:
+`unodit` main features are:

-1. Take a dialog file created with LibreOffice Dialog Editor (.xdl) and:
+1. Takes a dialog file created with LibreOffice Dialog Editor (.xdl) and:
     * Convert dialog
           - generate dialog in python code,
           - create callback functions for all button onClick events